 Alice C. Linsley

-The evidence indicates that the Natufians may have originated along the Nile.
-They practiced the removal of teeth as an initiation rite, a trait of Nilotic peoples.
-Among the Nilotic Luo tribe initiation involves the removal of six front teeth.
-They are removed using the tip of a spear.
-This practice, called nak, persists in some Luo clans and Africanized Churches in Luoland, such as the Legio Maria sect.
+The Natufians practiced the removal of teeth as an initiation rite, a trait of Nilotic peoples.
+Among the Nilotic Luo initiation involves the removal of six front teeth using the tip of a spear.
+This practice, called naak or nak, persists in some Luo clans, especially in Africanized Churches in Luoland, such as the Legio Maria sect.
+The Luo recognize “Kar-nak” to mean place of rituals.

-Graeme Barker: "the similarities in the respective archaeological records of the Natufian culture of the Levant and of contemporary foragers in coastal North Africa across the late Pleistocene and early Holocene boundary".
+British Archaeologist, Graeme Barker, notes "the similarities in the respective archaeological records of the Natufian culture of the Levant and of contemporary foragers in coastal North Africa across the late Pleistocene and early Holocene boundary."

-Ofer Bar-Yosef cites the microburin technique and “microlithic forms such as arched backed bladelets and La Mouillah points" as well as the parthenocarpic figs found in Natufian territory originated in the Sudan.
+Harvard Professor of Prehistoric Archaeology, Ofer Bar-Yosef, notes that microlithic forms such as arched backed bladelets and La Mouillah points, as well as the parthenocarpic figs found in Natufian territory, originated in the Sudan.

-Christopher Ehret noted that the intensive use of plants among the Natufians was first found in Africa, as a precursor to the development of farming in the Fertile Crescent.
+Distinguished Research Professor at UCLA, Christopher Ehret, notes that the intensive use of plants among the Natufians was first found in Africa, as a precursor to the development of farming in the Fertile Crescent.

-That the Natufians were a Nilotic people is confirmed by the fact that Natufian physiology indicates a Mediterranean type with negroid affinities.
+That the Natufians were originally a Nilotic people is further suggested by the fact that Natufian physiology indicates a Mediterranean type with negroid affinities.
 (See Marcellin Boule, Henri Vallois, and René Verneau, Les Grottes Palaeolithiques de Beni Séghoual, pp. 212—214.)

 The prominence of the Horites is attested in Genesis 36 which gives the ruling line of Seir the Horite.
 These people have been recognized as Abraham's kin, and the marriage and ascendancy pattern of the Horites of Seir is identical to the pattern of Abraham's Nilo-Saharan ancestors.